B4PT0R/streamlit_notebook/README.md

 ### Cell Types

-**One-shot cells:** Run once when you click Run.
-Use for imports, data loading, expensive computations.
+**One-shot cells:** Run only once when you click Run.
+Used for imports, data loading, expensive computations.

-**Auto-rerun cells:** Run automatically on every UI interaction.
-Use for widgets and reactive displays.
+**Reactive cells:** Toggle `auto-rerun` on any code cell to make it reactive.
+These will rerun automatically on every UI interaction and update the python namespace accordingly.
+Used for widgets and reactive displays.

 This selective reactivity lets you separate expensive setup from interactive exploration.

 ### Persistent Shell

-All cells share a long-lived Python namespace stored in session state.
+All cells share a long-lived Python namespace with Ipython-style ergonomics.
 Unlike regular Streamlit apps that restart from scratch on every rerun, imports, variables, and computed results persist across UI interactions.

 **Example:**
 ```python